catseye/Robin/doc/Modules.md

     and to make dependencies work out "nicely", so that symbols can be implemented in terms of other symbols.

-*   However, two packages have the following justifications:
+*   However, this package has the following justification:
     The package `small` is identified as a fairly minimal set of symbols to make programming tolerable
     (somewhere between possible and liveable in that "Maslow's